 Christmas market in Frankfurt

-Germany is famous for its Christmas Markets.
+No one does Christmas quite like Germany.
+Its festive holiday season kicks off at the end of November and runs up until the beginning of January, and includes traditional cookies and cakes like Lebkuchen and Pfeffernüsse sold in stores and markets, decorative trees and wreaths filling public spaces, and picturesque old towns given the fairy-tale treatment with twinkling lights and glowing candles placed in the windows of shops and residences.
 Early in December, the oldest and most famous market, Nuremberg’s Christkindlesmarkt is opened.
 At least 375 years old, it is one of the oldest, and with over 200 vendors participating each year, it is also one of the largest Weihnachtsmärkte in Germany.

 Christmas markets date back to at least the 14th century and were one of the many markets held throughout the year.
 It was here that people bought everything they needed for the Christmas celebration.
 When the Advent season opens, Christmas markets also crop up in nearly every German town, large or small.

 Townspeople gather together, listen to brass band music, drink beer or hot mulled wine (Glühwein) or apple cider, and enjoy the hearty traditional fare of the region.
 Vendors peddle baked goods, including gingerbread hearts, sugar-roasted almonds, crepes, cookies, Stollen, cotton candy and other sweets.

 The most celebrated of all the markets is Nürnberg’s Christkindlesmarkt on the Hauptmarkt.
 The Frauenkirche, overlooking the market has a glockenspiel, a bell clock on which wooden figures cavort several times a day.